GECKO is housed within the Children's Hospital of Eastern Ontario (CHEO) in Ottawa.

 Approximately 25% of thoracic aortic aneurysms (TAA) are heritable.
 The remainder are primarily caused by age and hypertension, some may have infectious/inflammatory or traumatic etiologies.

-About 20% of individuals with hereditary TAA will have no additional associated features (non-syndromic) but will have a positive family history.
+About 20% of individuals with heritable TAA will have no additional associated features (non-syndromic) but will have a positive family history.
 Five percent of individuals with TAA will have a syndromic condition (e.g. Marfan syndrome, Loeys-Dietz syndrome, vascular Ehlers-Danlos Syndrome (EDS)).
 These persons may be the first individual with this condition (de novo) in their family.

 Individuals with HTAD typically present at a younger age and have more aggressive disease than individuals with degenerative TAA.
 However, the age of onset, even within members of the same family, can be variable.
 Both those assigned male and those assigned female at birth can be affected.